paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-067-freedom-for-russia-and-emerging-eurasian-democracies-and-open-markets-support.md

 ## § 5841.
 Funding for OPIC programs
 **(a) Authority to make additional funds available** Funds authorized to be appropriated for fiscal year 1993 to carry out chapter 11 of part I of the Foreign Assistance Act of 1961 [[22 U.S.C.
 2295](./chapter-032-foreign-assistance.md#section-2295) et seq.] may be made available to cover costs incurred by the Overseas Private Investment Corporation in carrying out programs with respect to the independent states of the former Soviet Union under title IV of chapter 2 of part I of that Act ([22 U.S.C.
 2191](./chapter-032-foreign-assistance.md#section-2191) and following), in addition to amounts otherwise available for that purpose.

-**(b) Enactment of OPIC Authorization Act** The authority of subsection (a) of this section shall cease to be effective upon the enactment of the Overseas Private Investment Corporation Act Amendments Act of 1992.
+**(b) Enactment of OPIC Authorization Act** The authority of subsection (a) shall cease to be effective upon the enactment of the Overseas Private Investment Corporation Act Amendments Act of 1992.

 ### Statutory Notes